 1999 to Present: Counsel to AMF Entertainment LLC which presented various family entertainment ventures including production of Teatro ZinZanni in Chicago.

-1998 to Present: Counsel to the San Francisco Symphony for numerous events and multi-media projects: “S & M” DVD (Symphony and Metallica), Sweeney Todd PBS Production, multi-year multi-media project, Keeping Score, (website, DVD, PBS production).
+1998 to Present: Counsel to the San Francisco Symphony for numerous events and multi-media projects: “S & M” DVD (Symphony and Metallica), Sweeney Todd PBS Production, multi-year multi-media project, Keeping Score, (website, DVD, PBS production), S&M2.
 Counsel to San Francisco Symphony on trademark matters.

-1999 to Present: Counsel to Dansun Productions which produces small scale amphitheater performances in Coventry Grove in Kensington, produced audio recordings and produced a film on the Heath Brothers (concert and documentary).
+1999 to Present: Counsel to Dansun Productions which produces small scale amphitheater performances in Coventry Grove in Kensington.
+Counsel for recordings and production of a film on the Heath Brothers (concert and documentary).

 2000: Counsel for Bill Graham Presents in litigation dispute over ownership of concert photographs taken over a 20 year period.

-2000 to Present: Representation of various entities on ticketing contracts with Ticketmaster.
+2000 to Present: Representation of various entities on ticketing contracts with Ticketmaster and other ticketing purveyors.

-2000 to 2004: Litigation counsel to Bill Graham Presents, Inc. and Shoreline Amphitheater Partners in multi-million dollar lease dispute involving the lease with the City of Mountain View to the Shoreline Amphitheater in Mountain View, California, 1986 to 2000.
+2000 to 2004: Litigation counsel to Bill Graham Presents, Inc. and Shoreline Amphitheater Partners in multi-million dollar lease dispute involving the lease with the City of Mountain View to the Shoreline Amphitheater in Mountain View, California.

-2001 to Present: Counsel to Shorenstein Hays Nederlander Theatres in San Francisco for presentation of theatre, Broadway and music events.
+2001 to Present: Counsel to Broadway San Francisco (“BSF”) in San Francisco for presentation of theatre, Broadway shows and music events.
 Legal issues include all facets of presentations of live musical theater including contest and sweepstakes matters.
-SHN operates the Curran and owns the Orpheum and Golden Gate Theatres in San Francisco and presents the San Francisco Best of Broadway Series.
+BSF operates the Orpheum and Golden Gate Theatres in San Francisco.

 2002 to 2005: Counsel to MX Entertainment producer of DVD’s of music events including Reggae on the River, Herbie Hancock, others including contract negotiation, drafting and rights clearance issues.

-2002 to Present: Counsel to Bob Barsotti and Black Oak Ranch in Mendocino County for annual music festivals including Earthdance Festival and Kate Wolf Festival.
+2002 to Present: Counsel to Bob Barsotti and Black Oak Ranch in Mendocino County for annual music festivals.

-2002 to 2007: Counsel to SLO Limited: VIP Ticketing Company which represents the Stones, Bob Dylan, George Michael, the ESPN X games, Genisis, Springsteen and others, sold to Ticketmaster in 2008.
+2002 to 2007: Counsel to SLO Limited: VIP Ticketing Company which represented the Stones, Bob Dylan, George Michael, the ESPN X games, Barbara Streisand, Genisis, Springsteen and others, sold to Ticketmaster in 2008.

-2002 to Present: President of the Board (2002-2009) and counsel to the California Film Institute which presents the Mill Valley Film Festival and owns and operates the Christopher B. Smith Rafael Film Center in San Rafael.
+2002 to Present: Member of the Board and counsel to the California Film Institute which presents the Mill Valley Film Festival and owns and operates the Christopher B. Smith Rafael Film Center in San Rafael.
+Board President 2004 to 2009.

-Early 2000’s to Present: Vice President of the Board and counsel to the Bill Graham Memorial Foundation which presents annual music events each January as well as the Bill Graham Justice Award.
+Early 2000’s to Present: Vice President of the Board and counsel to the Bill Graham Memorial Foundation which presents annual music events each January.

 2003: Counsel to co-promoter of Reggae on the River (Humboldt County), a 3-day Reggae Music Festival on co-promotion agreement.

-2004 to Present: Counsel to Another Planet Entertainment, LLC which operates the Greek Theatre in Berkeley, Fox Theater in Oakland and promotes tours, shows, exhibits, festivals and events worldwide, including the Treasure Island Music Festival and the Outside Lands Music and Arts Festival in Golden Gate Park which are presented annually.
+2004 to Present: Counsel to Another Planet Entertainment, LLC which operates the Greek Theatre in Berkeley, Fox Theater in Oakland other venues and and promotes tours, shows, exhibits, festivals and events worldwide, including the Outside Lands Music and Arts Festival in Golden Gate Park presented annually.

 2007 to 2012: Counsel to the San Francisco Opera on distribution of film productions of current opera selections including a variety of union issues.